peterddrummond/xspde_matlab/doc/source/xsim.rst

 **There are four internal options for stochastic integration methods, but arbitrary user specification is also possible.**

+User-defined functions have to return specified array sizes, compatible with the internal arrays in xSIM.
+These sizes are checked by xSIM prior to a simulation.
 The xSIM program will print out a record of its progress.